- How a Reverse Mortgage Loan Works

 The basic eligibility requirements to purchase a home with a reverse mortgage loan are:

-- The purchased home must be your principal residence and occupied within 60 days of closing
+- The purchased home must be your principal residence

 - Must meet financial eligibility criteria as established by HUD